home-assistant/android/README.md

 - Start Android Studio, open your source code folder and check if the Gradle build will be successful using Build/Make Module "App".
 You might have to install the right Android SDK via Tools/SDK Manager first.

 - Create keystore containing keypair for debug application signing.
 In Android Studio: Menu/Build/Generate signed APK, then use a button to create new keystore.
-Remember the passwords and key alias
+Remember the passwords and key alias.
+The keystore must be named `release_keystore.keystore` and should be placed in the _home-assistant-Android/app_ and _home-assistant-Android/wear_ folder.

 - Set environmental variables used in `app/build.gradle.kts`:
  - `KEYSTORE_PASSWORD`